shymega/shymega.github.io/content/posts/thoughts-cosmo-ota.md

 located in the root internal storage of the phone.
 This would work as a solution for now.

+There's not much the community can do to get this going.
+Of course, if any community members extracted the 'UpdatePackage.zip' from storage for the V25 firmware, then that could work.
+But I doubt anyone made a backup, unfortunately.

+### Side note: More OTA thoughts:

 I know that Planet did write their own OTA updater for Astro.
 However, I wouldn't say I'm terribly fond of it.
 The ODM's FOTA updater is still active - remember the posts about 'deejay-dota'?
 It's actually the updater.
 I have it on my phone, but not enabled as software.

-Whilst I have the sources for the app, I can't tell much about it.
+I can't disclose much about it.
 I don't think it's sinister though, just badly written, and documented.

-I did work, on and off, on an 'all-in-one' OTA service for Planet.
+I am currently working on a replacement AIO OTA platform for Planet.
 I call it '[planet_ota][]', and it uses cloud tooling to scale the server, serve updates from S3, and store metadata in a hosted PostgreSQL database.
 It's not fully complete yet, but the idea is for it to serve as a way for the XR-series